turingschool/lesson_plans/ruby_04-apis_and_scalability/js_refactor_tractor.md

 	- Fixing a 'code smell' in a Gametime or Ideabox project
     - Adding a description of another JavaScript or general 'code smell' to look out for to this tutorial.

-#### You Must Follow the Workflow Below
+#### Details

-1. Dig into your IdeaBox and Game Time projects and try to identify issues or places for refactoring - OR - choose a code smell to add to this tutorial - OR - propose a better organization of all of the content we've collected over the innings.
+1. Dig into your IdeaBox and Game Time projects and try to identify issues or places for refactoring - OR - choose a code smell to add to this tutorial - OR - propose and implement a better organization of all of the content we've collected over the innings.
 2. Create a [Github Issue](https://help.github.com/articles/creating-an-issue/) for the proposed fix or documentation topic.
 - Comment or assign yourself to an issue to 'claim it' when you start work on a fix.
   - Why?: This is how you know that you're not duplicating work that someone else is doing on the project.